rezwan563/Express-Server/README.md

 This simplifies the development server running process.
 The command will check if anything changes in ```.ts``` file it will compile with typescript compiler and convert it to javascript.
 And the nodemon will ensure to restart the server if any code changes.
 The backslash ```\``` is used to escape ```"``` mark.
 For more details follow the official page of [Concurrently](https://www.npmjs.com/package/concurrently).

-To use typescript I needed a typscript configuration file.
+To use typescript I needed a typescript configuration file.
 Here, I've create a **tsconfig.json** file.
 After lots of trial and error I've found the configuration that worked for me.
 The **tsconfig.json** file contains

 ```json
 {